swb1113/Data_Analysis_Portfolio/README.md

 # PortfolioProjects

-This Repository contains all the SQL queries and code involded in all my data analysis portfolio projects.
+This Repository contains the SQL queries and code involved in all my data analysis portfolio projects.